chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 Hoyo has always consistently released 17 characters for each major version, so we can make an assumption that there will be 17 characters released in 6.x.
 The UGC characters likely won't count towards this as while they are usable in free roam, they can't be used in endgame modes, which is the whole point of pulling for characters.
 This means that in addition to the unknown IDs 129, 130, and 132, there are two potential unknown IDs 134 and 135 following Sandrone.

+Additionally, they've posted another silhouette teaser for the upcoming playable characters in 6.x.
+Two of the silhouettes have been identified to be Varka and Nicole, and ther is a missing silhouette right next to the fifth one, only reflecting a shadow underneath.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The story of Teyvat continues. <a href="https://twitter.com/hashtag/GenshinImpact?src=hash&amp;ref_src=twsrc%5Etfw">#GenshinImpact</a> <br><br>Even though they don&#39;t appear in the picture, Our fates could still become intertwined in the future. <a href="https://t.co/WdClVrWAIO">pic.twitter.com/WdClVrWAIO</a></p>&mdash; Genshin Impact (@GenshinImpact) <a href="https://twitter.com/GenshinImpact/status/2006978768871583808?ref_src=twsrc%5Etfw">January 2, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Now here's my speculation of the unknown IDs:
 * Alice may not be playable yet as unlike Nicole, she didn't receive a playable ID despite now having a playable model.
 * Linnea is a character who was mentioned in Aino's VO, and given how some characters were only name-dropped in character VOs before officially becoming playable (Emilie, Ifa, Varesa, Illuga), it's expected that she will become playable at some point.
+* The silhouette teaser confirmed that Nicole and Varka are among the playable characters.
+It also confirmed that there will be 4 additional characters alongside them. with one of the silhouettes being missing an only reflecting a shadow.
+Given what we know about the playable IDs, it's safe to say that the missing silhouette is Sandrone.
+This, in total, occupies three of the aforementioned unknown IDs, leaving 2 empty slots left.

-This leaves us with four remaining unknown IDs.
-We currently don't know who these IDs belong to, but it's certainly possible that any of these could be Signora, perhaps with the release of Mare Jivari expansion.
+We currently still don't know who these two IDs belong to, but it's certainly possible that any of these could be Signora, perhaps with the release of Mare Jivari expansion.
 After all, out of the 11 Harbingers, only 5 are playable or will be playable as of now, and they'd probably want to release the lower-ranking Harbingers as soon as possible before the higher-ranking ones like Pierro, Capitano, Dottore and Columbina start to cannibalize on their sales too much as players who are indifferent to the Harbingers may be psychologically more likely to focus on the highest-ranking characters than lower ones as they give the impression of being the "best".

 Releasing Signora alongside Sandrone and Columbina in 6.x and then Pantalone alongside Pulcinella in 7.x would be a great way to get rid of them from the waitlist and ensures that Pierro, Capitano, and Dottore can be released last in Snezhnaya and Khaenri'ah without killing the revenue of the lesser Harbingers.
-Hopefully we have another silhouette teaser in the upcoming 6.3 VOD as that would definitely confirm most if not all the upcoming playable characters in 6.x, and determine whether she'll return in Nod-Krai or Snezhnaya.
+This also gives an element of surprise where, because people won't be expecting Signora to be playable anytime soon due to the lack of her presence, along with the fact that the missing figure was immediately speculated to be Sandrone.

+However, an alternative theory exists in that there will be no 6.8, which would mean IDs 134 and 135 would be characters released in 7.x instead.
+The only problem with this theory is that, because end-of-major-version banners tend to sell poorly (see Emilie and Ineffa's debut), Hoyo is taking a risk that Sandrone's banner, arguably one of their flagship characters, may not perform as well as expected.

 ### Signora being irrelevant to the story means nothing
 This ties to my previous point about Mare Jivari.
 Some argue that Signora's return would be pointless as she's no longer relevant to the story, which makes her playability very unlikely.
 Well, guess what?
 Bennett has been pretty much irrelevant in the main story for a while, and yet he got an entire lore dump in 5.8 anyway, with Hoyo exploring his Natlan background and his constellation showing up in the fake Mare Jivari.